abbastshaikh/BAP1-Texture-Analysis/README.md

     - extraction.txt: Configuration for full feature extraction.
     - perturbation.txt: Configuration for full feature extraction with image perturbations.

+### Classification
+This folder contains code to perform BAP1 classification on extracted radiomic features.
+- classify.py: Script to implement final classification pipeline for BAP1 mutation status differentiation.
+- classifyRobust.py: Script to compare classification results on various robust feature sets.
+- util.py: Code for various functions used in classification scripts (loading data, selecting features, etc.)
+- crossValidation.py: Mena's code for cross validation of BAP1 classification pipeline.

 ### FeatureRobustness
 This folder contains code for analyzing feature robustness using various metrics of agreement and image perturbations.
 - getRobustnessMetrics.py: Script to generate robustness metrics from features before and after perturbation.
 - getRobustFeatures.py: Script to generate robust feature subsets based on combinations of various metrics.
 - metrics.py: Code for agreement metrics used to assess feature robustness.
 - featureStability.py: Script to perform analysis of stability of feature selection on robust feature sets.
-- plots.py: Various plots for presenting results of feature robustness analysis.
+- plotsAndTests.py: Various plots and statistical tests for presenting results of feature robustness analysis.
 - Notebooks/: Jupyter notebooks exploring individual methods of analyzing agreement.

 ### DatasetStatistics